 I’m standing on a mountainpeak and looking out over the horizon… “Life’s great!”
 While I swiftly let my eyes pan around the landscape I see beautiful snowcovered mountaintops in every direction.
 I feel the snow under my feet and the sun warmly embracing my skin.
 I devour it all just in time for a breeze to surprise me and wake me up.

-I have, in just 2 years, experienced much more than I ever thought possible.
+I have, in just 2 years, had more experiences than I ever thought possible.
 I have lived and worked in the most beautiful Austrian alps, been face to face with a hungry lion, seen snow in South Africa, climbed up the side of an active volcano and skied the driest most magical powder snow in Japan.

 Can you see yourself in my situation 2 years ago?
 Or do you have a similar passion for skiing?
 I love telling about my experiences and will do my best to give you insight to the life of being a ski instructor and having the most amazing environment as your office.
 Stay tuned…